-In case imported products fall into one of the categories requiring a special permit (Regulation 47 of the Minister of Agriculture), the importer must submit an application /request for a special import permit to the Veterinary and Food Board, indicating the importer's license number, recognition number of the manufacturer if required, planned import quantity, arrival time and border entry point, product preservation conditions and purpose for importing the goods.
+In cases where imported products fall into one of the categories requiring a special permit (Regulation 47 of the Minister of Agriculture), the importer must submit an application /request for a special import permit to the Veterinary and Food Board, indicating the importer's license number, recognition number of the manufacturer if required, planned import quantity, arrival time and border entry point, product preservation conditions and purpose for importing the goods.
 Please consult with the importer regarding specific details.
 Exporters to Estonia should provide product safety assurances: a producers' declaration, a quality certificate issued by the manufacturing establishment, and a phytosanitary certificate of origin in the Estonian language (Regulation 167 of the Minister of Agriculture).
 Conformity assurances for products originating in the EU member states, Baltic countries, and EFTA countries are recognized automatically, while those issued by authorities in other countries are recognized by the Estonian Conformity Assessment Center through a procedure of product testing and approval.
-It should be noted, however, that Estonian Conformity Assessment Center recognizes conformity assurances issued for U.S. food products marketed in the EU member countries.
+It should be noted, however, that the Estonian Conformity Assessment Center recognizes conformity assurances issued for U.S. food products marketed in the EU member countries.
+It is highly recommended that U.S. product exports to Estonia meet European standards.

+Goods imported into Estonia must be cleared through the Estonian Customs.
 Customs authorities require the following documentation - a copy of the contract, an invoice, a bill of lading indicating the amount, weight and value of goods and the original certificate of origin (form EUR.1 or form A).
-The 18 percent value added tax (VAT), the import duty and excise and packaging taxes are collected by customs authorities upon clearance of the imported goods at the border unless the cargo is forwarded to a bonded warehouse.
-A state fee must be paid for customs clearance totalling 200 Estonian Kroons (about US\$ 12) per customs declaration.
+The following duties and taxes are collected: